-2. Civil Code Section 140.5 is significant only with respect to divorce or separate maintenance actions.
-12 The section now limits quasi-community property to "all personal property wherever situated and all real property situated in this state."
+2. Civil Code Section 140.5 is significant only with respect to real property situated in this state."
 However, in the context of an action for divorce or separate maintenance, the exclusion of real property located in another state seems undesirable and constitutionally unnecessary.